adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP12CERT1
 Certificate of less than one academic year in Personal And Culinary Services.
-Cert. less than one academic yr in Personal & Culinary Services.
+Cert. <1 academic yr in Personal & Culinary Services.

 CIP12CERT2
 Certificate of at least one but less than two academic years in Personal And Culinary Services.
-Cert. at least one but less than two academicyrs in Personal & Culinary Services.
+Cert. >1<2 academicyrs in Personal & Culinary Services.

 CIP12ASSOC
 Associate degree in Personal And Culinary Services.
 Assoc. deg. in Personal & Culinary Services.

 CIP12CERT4
-Award of more than two but less than four academic years in Personal And Culinary Services.
+Award of at least two but less than four academic years in Personal And Culinary Services.
-Award more than two but less than four academicyrs in Personal & Culinary Services.
+Award >2<4 academicyrs in Personal & Culinary Services.

 CIP12BACHL
 Bachelor's degree in Personal And Culinary Services.